-Working with schools in low-income communities where at least 50% of the students are eligible for free or reduced price lunch, we're targeting young people who are at risk of dropping out of school, and helping them graduate with their own personal plans for success.
+We work with schools in low-income communities where at least 50% of the students are eligible for free or reduced price lunch.
+NFTE is targeting young people who are at risk of dropping out of school, and helping them graduate with their own personal plans for success.

 Our program is:

-Highly Academic - A semester or year long class at school with a NFTE-certified teacher who guides students through one of our curriculums: Entrepreneurship: Owning Your Future or Exploring Careers for the 21st Century.
+Highly Academic - During a semester or year long class at school, a NFTE-certified teacher guides students through one of our curriculums: Entrepreneurship: Owning Your Future or Exploring Careers for the 21st Century.
 Lessons include the concepts of competitive advantage, ownership, opportunity recognition, marketing, finance, and product development - and all tie back to core math and literacy skills.
 Each student comes up with an idea for a business and works throughout the course to prepare a business plan which they present and defend to a panel of judges.

 Fieldtrips, Games & Experiential Activities - NFTE brings learning to life through fun and experiential games including: